 The protection and security of your personal information is something we take seriously.
 We are committed to keeping your personal information secure.
 We take precautions to protect personal information from misuse and loss, and from unauthorised access, modification or disclosure.
 We have a range of practices and policies in place to provide a secure application.

 Your personal information is transmitted from the My Health Record system to the Kindom platform over a secure and encrypted connection.
 Data that you choose to copy and save in Kindom is stored securely in an encrypted database at the Microsoft Azure Australian data centre that is operated by KinChip Systems.The information is protected while in transit using TLS 1.2, a protocol approved by the Australian Government for protecting sensitive information in transit over public networks.

-Kindom, and other web applications hosted by KinChip Systems use an Extended Validation (EV) certificate, which allows you to verify that you are access a KinChip web site.
+Kindom, and other web applications hosted by KinChip Systems use an Extended Validation (EV) certificate, which allows you to verify that you are accessing a KinChip web site.
 If your browser does not show “Kinchip Systems Pty Ltd [AU]” in the address bar, you’re not on our website.